What we did on our trip to Lisbon, Portugal

 How great are these rooftop views of Lisbon?!

-On the left, if you look in the distance, you can see the São Jorge Castle perched on the hill.
+On the left, if you look in the distance, you can see the Sao Jorge Castle perched on the hill.
 In the far distance, the Tagus River.
-The green patch that looks like a forest is actually the tall trees that line Avenida Liberdade.
+The green patch is the tall trees that line Avenida Liberdade.

 Belém Tower is arguably the most important tourist attraction in Lisbon.
 We did not actually go inside this 16th century tower but we were able to marvel at its unique Manueline architecture.